 Me, talking about me, unselfconsciously.

-If I owned business cards, they would say something like, Registered Clinical Hypnotherapist, or maybe Professional Intuitive, or perhaps most accurately, Cranky Lady.
+If I owned business cards, they would say something like, Registered Clinical Hypnotherapist, or Somatic Practitioner, or maybe Professional Intuitive.
+Perhaps most accurately, Cranky Lady.

 But I don’t own business cards.

 I work at the intersection of attachment, somatic attunement, and personal/collective trauma.

 If you’re thinking about working with me and want to know what I’m really about, here’s what you should know.